IEEEmadC/Safety/README.md

 # Other features

 Safety is available over 50+ languages.
 App language changes according to the system language.
 Set custom alert sounds for each of the features.
 Special reminders to update your medical information.
+Better app widgets for activation.

 # Further Development